microsoft/FluidFramework/packages/framework/presence/README.md

 ### Workspaces

 Within Presence data sharing and messaging is broken into workspaces with custom identifiers (workspace addresses).
 Clients must use the same address within a session to connect with others.
-Unique addresses enable logical components within a client runtime to remain isolated or work together (without other threading).
+Unique addresses enable logical components within a client runtime to remain isolated or work together (without other piping between those components).

 There are two types of workspaces: States and Notifications.